 In addition to the tuna, be sure that the other ingredients are of high-quality.
 If your local farmer’s markets have opened for the season, go out and support them.
 For the olive oil, I used Terra Delyssa.
 To brighten up the dish, I also added my favorite Golden Balsamic Vinegar from Delallo.
 Honestly, I use this type of balsamic a lot.
 It’s the perfect blend of flavors and lightness, for the warmer months.
 You can easily order a bottle, or two if you cannot find locally.

 For just a touch of heat, I added one tiny green chili pepper.
 Feel free to leave out.
 You can also substitute with a pinch of crushed red pepper flakes.
 I opted out of using jalapeños.
 In my opinion, they just would not work in this dish.
 The flavor profile would have changed too much for my liking.

-As I say often in a number of my recipes, your tastebuds are going to be your friend when preparing this No Mayo Tuna Salad.
+As I say often in a number of my recipes, your tastebuds are going to be your friend when preparing this No Mayo Tuna Salad with white beans.
 Once all of the ingredients are mixed together, give it a taste.
 For me, I added a touch more olive oil, golden balsamic and kosher salt.

 Believe me, digging into this No Mayo Tuna Salad with only a fork is totally acceptable, and highly encouraged.
 However, below are some other serving options.
 ENJOY!

 - As a sandwich or wrap

 - On a bed of arugula or lettuce